 7. Lewis’s Woodpecker

-The Lewis’s Woodpecker is a medium-sized woodpecker with a relatively short tail and a relatively long, pointed bill.
-This species is very common in North America and can be found across most of Canada, Alaska, and parts of the U.S., including Minnesota.
+The Lewis’s Woodpecker is a medium-sized woodpecker with a short tail and a long, pointed bill.
+This species is common in North America and can be found across most of Canada, Alaska, and parts of the U.S., including Minnesota.

 The Lewis’s Woodpecker has been observed to feed on various insects, from small beetles to ants and bees (moths).
-They also eat hawthorn berries, abundant in many types of forests throughout Minnesota.
+They also eat hawthorn berries, which are abundant in many types of forests throughout Minnesota.

 8. Red-headed Woodpecker

-The Red-Headed Woodpecker, or Northern Flicker (Colaptes auratus), are large woodpeckers in Minnesota.
+The Red-Headed Woodpecker, or Northern Flicker (Colaptes auratus), is a large woodpecker in Minnesota.

 It has a brown head and neck with white stripes on its back, wings, and belly.
 Its red feathers are visible when it flies or perches in trees to eat insects and fruit.

-They are also good foragers for acorns, nuts, and seeds from coniferous trees like pine trees or aspen groves during fall migration times.
+During fall migration, they are also good foragers for acorns, nuts, and seeds from coniferous trees like pine trees or aspen groves.

 They sometimes damage trees by pecking at them with their strong jaws but will not kill them if they do so too often because that would cause more damage than benefit!

 The red-naped sapsucker is also known as the red-naped sapsucker or black-backed woodpecker.
-It’s native to North America, though it can also be found in other parts of the world.
+It’s native to North America but can also be found in other parts of the world.
 This bird consists of two subspecies: one from Canada and one from Mexico.